wargenng/sendlog/README.md

 [ ] - Create Session or add to existing Session (default to any session that is already made that day) [ ] - Add in a user profile section for preferences
 [ ] - Redesign home screen
-[ ] - Convert to PWA
+[x] - Convert to PWA
-[ ] - Make the create climb for come up when editing climb [ ] - Add users to database
+[ ] - Make the create climb form come up when editing climb [ ] - Add users to database
 [ ] - Add in light mode and dark mode colors
 [ ] - Choose better colors